Kate Middleton Banned From Wimbledon For This Stunning Reason

 Kate Middleton, the Duchess of Cambridge, was reportedly banned from the sporting event Wimbledon in 2013 for a reason that surprised tennis fans around the world.

 Middleton, who is a huge tennis fan, always made it a point to attend the event with her husband Prince William and sister Pippa Middleton.
-Opening up for a BBC documentary the 36-year-old explained that five years ago, she was banned from the tournament.
+Opening up for a BBC documentary, the 36-year-old explained that five years ago, she was banned from the tournament.

 The surprising reason Middleton was banned?
 She was pregnant with Prince George at the time and her doctors forbade her from attending the Men’s Singles final.
 It came as a surprise that she didn’t attend, as the Duchess is often spotted courtside at big matches, and that was one that was not to be missed by tennis fans.
 She would give birth to the future King of England just two short weeks later.